chef/chef-web-docs/chef_master/source/api_chef_server.rst

 The Chef Infra Server API has the following requirements:

-* Access to Chef Server running version 0.10.x or above.
 * The ``Accept`` header must be set to ``application/json``.
 * For ``PUT`` and ``POST`` requests, the ``Content-Type`` header must be set to ``application/json``.
 * The ``X-Chef-Version`` header must be set to the version of the Chef Infra Server API that is being used.